theo-r/reed/README.md

 # Python wrapper for the Reed API

+A simple way to search for jobs using the Reed API in python.

+This project was (heavily) inspired by the similar work on the Indeed API which can be found [here]('https://github.com/indeedlabs/indeed-python').
+Getting a publisher number from Indeed was a pain so I looked for similar API's and stumbled upon Reed.

 ## API Credentials

-The API needs to be called with a reed.co.uk API Key.
-This key needs to be passed into the ReedClient constructor.
+To be able to interact with the Reed API you will need an API Key.
+This key is passed into the reed client's constructor.

 ```python
 from ReedClient import ReedClient